api3dao/vitepress-docs/docs/reference/ois/next/processing.md

 #### Input and Output

-The processing snippet is a function which receives a payload as an argument.
+The processing snippet expects a function that takes an object as an argument, the properties of which are different for pre-processing and post-processing.
 The return value of the function is treated as a processing result.
-Apart from the payload argument, you can use most Node.js built-in modules.
+Within the snippet, you can use most Node.js built-in modules.

-The payload argument for pre-processing is an object with the following
+The pre-processing argument object contains the following property:
-property:

 - `endpointParameters` - The endpoint parameters with the exception of reserved parameters.
 For example, if there was a parameter named `myParameter` defined